Neotys-Labs/Tricentis-Tosca/README.md

 _(Tosca EUX is currently in beta and subject to change)_

-This integration allows Tosca to communicate with NeoLoads DataExchangeApi to send Tosca's TestStep timings to NeoLoad during execution.
+This integration allows Tosca to communicate with NeoLoads DataExchangeApi to send Tosca's TestStep and TestCase duration timings to NeoLoad during execution.
 This helps when analysis of the [End User Experience](https://www.neotys.com/blog/why-end-user-experience-is-important-2/) (EUX) in NeoLoad is required.

 **Setup**